ee538/fall24-project-niveditha-7/REPORT.md

 #### **Implementation**

-1. **Input Validation**:
+1. **Union-Find Approach**:
+   - The function employs a **union-find** data structure to group locations that are reachable within the gas tank constraint.
+   - Each node starts as its own parent in the union-find structure.

+2. **Building Connected Components**:
+   - Iterates over all locations and their neighbors.
+   - If the distance between a location and its neighbor is less than or equal to the gas tank size, the two locations are united into the same connected component.

+3. **Query Verification**:
-   - Ensures that the start and destination locations are valid and exist in the dataset.
+   - After building the connected components, the function verifies if the start and destination locations belong to the same component.
-   - Verifies that the fuel tank capacity is greater than zero.

-2. **Graph Representation**:
-   - Represents the map as a weighted graph where edges represent the distances between locations.

-3. **Fuel Range Constraint**:
-   - For each node, calculates the maximum distance that can be traveled with the current fuel tank capacity.
-   - Considers only nodes reachable within this range.

-4. **Search Algorithm**:
-   - Implements a modified Breadth-First Search (BFS) or Depth-First Search (DFS):
-     - Starts from the initial location.
-     - Tracks fuel consumption as it explores paths.
-     - Refills at gas stations when necessary and continues exploration.
-   - If the destination is reached, the function returns `true`; otherwise, it returns `false`.
+   - If they share the same component, a path exists; otherwise, it does not.

-5. **Path Reconstruction**:
-   - If a valid path exists, reconstructs the sequence of locations traversed to reach the destination.
+4. **Interactive Path Query**:
+   - Allows users to input:
+     - Start location.
+     - Destination.
+     - Gas tank size.
+   - Processes the input and provides feedback on whether the path exists under the given constraints.

 #### **Performance**
-- **Time Complexity**: \(O(V + E)\), where:
+- **Time Complexity**: \(O(V * E)\), where:
   - \(V\) is the number of nodes (locations).
   - \(E\) is the number of edges (connections between locations).
 - Efficient exploration is achieved by limiting the search to nodes within the current fuel range.
+- **Space Complexity**: \(O(V)\), for storing the union-find parent structure.

 #### **Error Handling**
 - Returns `"No path exists"` if: